Warnings and AdvisoriesSonora travel advisories and warnings

 U.S. State Department Mexico Travel Warnings

-The latest State Department Mexico Travel Warning was issued in December of 2016.
+The latest State Department Mexico Travel Warning was issued in August 2017.
 Read the travel warning.

-It was the third travel warning for the year 2016, which is unusual.
+There were three Mexico travel warnings for the year 2016, which was unusual.
 Read more details on the Planet Nogales website about the December 2016 travel warning.

 Having returned recently from Southern Sonora, we take issue with the following generally worded, unsubstantiated and uninformed statement: